 3. Our Emax crown V.S.
 Emax crown from another lab

 We quickly finished the case.
 Now let’s compare the 2 crowns: the crown on the left is from the other lab, while the crown on the right is from us.
 The lingual side from the other lab is obviously too short.
 We think there are two reasons for this problem.

 - Poor technique.
 Technicians from the lab could not read margins clearly.
 Their lack of experience leads to this poor dental case.
 It seems that the case comes from the hands of apprentices.

-In addition, we have bettered the occlusional form, which gives the entire crown a more three-dimensional look.
-We also apply a light stain on the coolusion.
+Besides, our E.max crown looks natural at all angles and the fitting is perfect both on the study model and working model.
+The occlusal is full of details, which gives the entire crown a more natural looking.
 Even the shade appears to be better because of the authentic material that we have used.
-All these details make our crown look more natural.
+All these details make our crown outstanding.

 Regarding this case, we have some suggestions about tooth preparations for E.max crowns.

 - The edge of the preps can’t be too sharp.
 With an E.max crown, there is no metal support.
 A sharp edge could easily cause breakage.